ujjwal117/100DaysOfML/log.md

 ### Today's Progress :
 Started a course on edX which is Introduction to Python for Data Science want to complete the course as soon as possible.
 Learned List manipulation in Python.
 ### Thoughts :

+___
+##DAY-04 29th JULY 2018

+### Today's Progress :
+Completed list and Function part of the Python course and looking forward to Methods Started ML Math linear algebra
+### Thoughts :
+I want to complete as soon as I can.